 This post talks about more than just tithing, though.
 When you expand from simply tithing to a religious organization to charitable giving in general, I think it becomes a better conversation to have.
 Remove religion and most of the politics, and you’ve got fewer emotions affecting your thought process.

 We’re not donating 10% of our income to charities in general, either; the actual percentage is much higher than that.
-Now that my only job is this blogging business, and we’re donating half of our profits, I’ll be donating about half of my income.
+Now that my only job is this blogging business, and we’re donating a substantial portion of our profits, I’ll be donating about half of my income.
 Figuring out how to do that in the most tax-efficient way while abiding by the IRS’ rules will be a challenge for us in 2020.

 I wasn’t always this generous, though.
 Only after we reached financial independence did we start to give away tens of thousands of dollars per year.

 Dr. James Turner is a generous man early in his financial independence journey, and he shares his thoughts on whether or not one should be giving along the way.
 This post was originally published at The Physician Philosopher.

 Should You Tithe or Build Your Own Wealth?

 The other day my oldest little philosopher came up to me and asked what I was working on after she woke up from a nap.
 I told her I was working on a post for my website.
 “What’s the post about, daddy?”
 The post I was working on was about practical investing advice.

 To my less than ten year old, I simply said, “It’s about money.”
 We then discussed how we buy things, how we earn money, the purpose of a bank, and a lot of other essential money topics including how and why we tithe and give to charity.